On some subclasses of circular-arc catch digraphs: Preliminaries

-A circular-arc graph is said to be a {\em proper circular-arc graph} if there exist a circular-arc representation where no arc contains other properly.
-The following is the main concept of characterizing a proper circular-arc graph introduced by Hell, Bang-Jensen and Huang \cite{HBH}, Skrien \cite{Skrien}, Deng, Hell and Huang \cite{DHH}.
+In \cite{BDGS} proper circular-arc bigraphs have been characterized with the help of monotone circular arrangement property of their corresponding biadjacency matrices.

+\begin{thm}\cite{BDGS} Let $B=(U,V,E)$ be a bigraph.
+Then $B$ is a proper circular-arc bigraph if and only if the biadjacency matrix of $B$ satisfies monotone circular arrangement. \end{thm}

+We generalize the notion of monotone circular arrangement for a $m\times n$ binary matrix containing all types of rows (nontrivial/full) in Section \ref{mc} to characterize proper circular-arc catch digraphs.
+Any nontrivial row can be considered as a subset of a full row by taking the columns containing $1$'s (along the rows) as elements of the sets.
+Therefore apparently one may think that full rows could not appear in the augmented adjacency matrix $A(G)$ of a proper circular-arc catch digraph $G$.
+However, this is not true (see Figure \ref{pcad}).
+In fact the situation becomes very difficult when we allow full rows in the matrix.
+To handle this challenge we define {\em monotone circular ordering} of a binary matrix containing non-zero rows of all types (i.e., where full rows are allowed).

+Although Tucker \cite{Tuc} characterized a proper circular-arc graph in two ways: first, in terms of adjacency matrix structure, and second, by identifying forbidden subgraphs of the corresponding graph, Hell, Bang-Jensen and Huang \cite{HBH}, Skrien \cite{Skrien}, Deng, Hell and Huang \cite{DHH} have given different characterizations of the same graph class.
+The following is the main concept of characterizing a proper circular-arc graph introduced by them.
 They generalizes tournaments, i.e; orientations of a complete graph.

-Let $G=(V,E)$ be a digraph.
-Then the {\em inset (outset)} of a vertex $v$ in $G$ is the set of all vertices $u$ such that $uv(vu)$ is an edge of $E$ in $G$.
-A graph $G=(V,E)$ is a {\em local tournament} when $G$ admits an orientation such that the inset and outset of every vertex in the graph induces tournaments in $G$.
-A {\em round enumeration} of an oriented graph $G=(V,E)$ is a circular ordering $v_{1},\hdots, v_{n}$ of its vertices such that for each $i$ there exist some $l,r>0$ such that the vertex $v_{i}$ has inset $\{v_{i-1},\hdots,v_{i-l}\}$ and outset $\{v_{i+1},\hdots, v_{i+r}\}$, (additions and subtractions are done in modulo $n$) such that if $v_{i}v_{j}$ is an edge in $G$ (regardless of whether $i<j$ or $j<i$) then the subgraph induced by the vertices $v_{i},v_{i+1},\hdots,v_{j}$ (the subscripts are computed in modulo $n$) must form a transitive tournament.
-An oriented graph which admits a {\em round enumeration} is called {\em round}.
-An undirected graph is said to have a {\em round orientation} if it admits an orientation which is a round oriented graph.
+A {\em local tournament} is an oriented graph in which the inset, as well as the outset of every vertex induce tournaments.
+An oriented graph $G=(V,E)$ is {\em round} \cite{DHH} if the vertices of $G$ can be circularly ordered $v_{1},\hdots, v_{n}$ so that, for each vertex $v_{i}$, there are non-negative integers $l_{i},r_{i}$ such that the inset of $v_{i}$ are $\{v_{i-l_{i}},\hdots, v_{i-1}\}$ and the outset of $v_{i}$ are $\{v_{i+1},\hdots, v_{i+r_{i}}\}$ (here subscript additions and subtractions are done in modulo $n$) such that if $v_{i}v_{j}$ is an arc in $G$ (regardless of whether $i<j$ or $j<i$) then the subgraph induced by the vertices $v_{i},v_{i+1},\hdots,v_{j}$ (the subscripts are computed in modulo $n$) must form a transitive tournament.
+Such a circular ordering of vertices is called a {\em round enumeration} of $G$.
+An undirected graph is said to have a {\em round orientation} \cite{DHH} if it admits an orientation which is a round oriented graph.
+It is clear that a round oriented graph is a local tournament.
+A graph is {\em orientable as a local tournament} \cite{HBH} if there is an orientation of all its edges so that the corresponding oriented graph becomes a local tournament.